designpatternsforkids/design-patterns-for-kids/README.md

 }
 ```

-Laptop factory that makes the laptop and returns it
+Laptop factory and the implementation

 ```java
 class LaptopFactory {